 Neck Injuries: Cervical Dislocation

 Neck injuries, commonly due to cervical disc dislocations, are secondary to displacement of the bones of the cervical spine.
 This can be catalyzed by trauma or the worsening of an acute strain.
 During cervical dislocation, the bone interferes with the nerve associated with the cervical area, causing potentially severe inflammation, tingling, numbness, and discomfort in the neck radiating down to the arms and fingers.
 Experiencing a cervical vertebrae dislocation can be substantially painful, often forcing patients to seek assistance from a specialist such as a chiropractor to help manage the pain.
-If you are looking for a chiropractor near Wantagh, contact us at Massapequa Pain Management and Rehabilitation.
+If you are looking for a Massapequa Chiropractor, contact us at Massapequa Pain Management and Rehabilitation.
 Our experts have over two decades of experience serving the community, and numerous patients have noticed a dissipation in their pain levels through the assistance of our treatments.

 Symptoms of Cervical Dislocation

 - The neck is swollen, intensely painful, with decreased mobility.